Trinidad and Tobago: Biodiversity

 Information about invertebrates is dispersed and very incomplete.
 About 650 butterflies, at least 672 beetles (from Tobago alone) and 40 corals have been recorded.
-Other notable invertebrates include the cockroach, leaf-cutter ant and numerous species of mosquitoes, termites, spiders and tarantulas.

 Although the list is far from complete, 1,647 species of fungi, including lichens, have been recorded.
 The true total number of fungi is likely to be far higher, given the generally accepted estimate that only about 7% of all fungi worldwide have so far been discovered.
 A first effort to estimate the number of endemic fungi tentatively listed 407 species.

 Information about micro-organisms is dispersed and very incomplete.
 Nearly 200 species of marine algae have been recorded.
 The true total number of micro-organism species must be much higher.

 Thanks to a recently published checklist, plant diversity in Trinidad and Tobago is well documented with about 3,300 species (59 endemic) recorded.
 Despite significant felling, forests still cover about 40% of the country, and there are about 350 different species of tree.
 A notable tree is the manchineel which is extremely poisonous to humans, and even just touching its sap can cause severe blistering of the skin; the tree is often covered with warning signs.
 The country had a 2019 Forest Landscape Integrity Index mean score of 6.62/10, ranking it 69th globally out of 172 countries.

 Threats to the country's biodiversity include over-hunting and poaching (see Hunting#Trinidad and Tobago), habitat loss and fragmentation (particularly due to forest fires and land clearance for quarrying, agriculture, squatting, housing and industrial development and road construction), water pollution, and introduction of invasive species and pathogens.